Call of Duty Gaming Community Points To 'Swatting' In Wichita Police Shooting - Slashdot

 Comments being posted here make the SWAT guy look like a monk.
 Talk about trigger-happy.

-A Strong Case for Gun Control (Score:2)
+A Strong Case for Gun Control (Score:3)

 Let's start with the government, just to show good faith.